caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/contributing/documentation.rst

 Environment Setup
 -----------------

-The envrionment setup is tailored to Ubuntu Linux systems.
+The environment setup is tailored to Ubuntu Linux systems.
 See the host system's documentation for running on other system types.

 ::